EvanMarie/cs50_final/README.md

 * update_student.html - the page a teacher goes to when they click on the update icon beside a student on their student table, where they can update student information.
 * view_assignments.html - the uneditable page students and teachers are taken to when they click on the binoculars icon on a student's daily assignments table or on the lookup assignments, where they can find the full details of each assignment.
 * error.html - for when things go awry.
-* login_user.html, register_user.html, change_password.html, and other flask security pages - all customized and stylized versions of the Flask Security feature of this app.
+* login_user.html, register_user.html, change_password.html, and other flask_security pages - all customized and stylized versions of the flask_security feature of this app.

 # -- THE ART -----------------------
 Homeschool Today! features art by my ten-year-old daughter, Emma.
 She designed and created Sundae, the Homeschool Today mascot, who appears on the login, register, password change, and other security pages.
 She also designed the Homeschool Today! logo.
 This site also features a well-loved and popular painting by Wassily Kandinsky in a subdued fashion as the backdrop of all of the app pages.